Graham Henderson (cultural entrepreneur): Oxford Cultural Leaders programme

 In 2015 Henderson was selected, along with 17 other leaders from the arts, cultural and museums sectors, to be part of a new residential programme, Oxford Cultural Leaders, delivered by Oxford University Museums in partnership with the Saïd Business School.
 The programme, held for the first time in 2015, brings together leaders to experiment and take risks, to explore new business models and ways of working and to develop innovative organisational cultures.
-Henderson now runs the alumni network for all those who have passed through the programme, encouraging them to continue to meet and to collaborate.
+Henderson subsequently ran the alumni network for all those who have passed through the programme, encouraging them to continue to meet and to collaborate.

 Jan Patočka

 Henderson has been interested for many years in the ideas of the Czech philosopher Jan Patočka (1907–1977).
 In particular, Patočka's ideas for "putting soul in the city", and of recapturing the relationship between the arts and social capital building (and between culture and political engagement) characteristic of the ancient Athenians, have been much used by Henderson in his own championship of the arts.
 As of 2018 he is involved in a project, working in partnership with the Jan Patočka Archive in Prague and with the phenomenologist Erin Plunkett, to publish, for the first time, an English-language edition of the philosopher’s selected works.